cpataltmetrik/Groot/README.md

 <details>
 <summary> Allure Report </summary>
-Allure reporter help us to create a report with formatted information and interactive UI.
+Allure reporter helps us to create a report with formatted information and interactive UI.

 Installation of allure report with WDIO
 ```